 - Building a sustainable base for MSMEs to grow

-We continue to support micro, small, and medium- sized enterprises (MSMEs), which are key drivers of growth and employment across our markets.
-Again this year we increased our MSME lending substantially.
-Our approach to Micro and SME businesses are multi-tier, ensuring that we cover these segments properly, as they represents 90% of the Palestinian Private sector, and employ 87% of the private sector labour force.
+We continue to support micro, small, and medium-sized enterprises (MSMEs), which are key drivers of growth and employment across our markets.
+This year, we increased our MSME lending substantially.
+Our approach to Micro and SME businesses is multi-tier, ensuring that we cover these segments properly, as they represent 90% of the Palestinian Private sector, and employ 87% of the private-sector labor force.

-We perform risk based due diligence on all new customers, including verification of their identity and, where appropriate, an assessment of the source of their wealth and funds.
-We use sophisticated software systems for questionable behaviour associated with AML.
-We comply with all suspicious activity reporting required of us by our compliance programme, regulators and law enforcement agencies in Palestine (AML law of 2007).
+We perform risk-based due diligence on all new customers, including verification of their identity and, where appropriate, an assessment of the source of their wealth and funds.
+We use sophisticated software systems for questionable behavior associated with AML.
+We comply with all suspicious activity reporting required of us by our compliance program, regulators, and law enforcement agencies in Palestine.
 We provide training for our employees on our customer due diligence policies and procedures, including how to detect and report suspicious activity.

 Since 60% of Palestinians are under the age of 25, the Bank of Palestine has been focusing on youth by developing products and services that respond to their various needs.
 With the increase of unemployment (35%) among Palestinian youth and university graduates (50%), Bank of Palestine has been constantly working on promoting youth creativity and innovation, as part of its Corporate Social Responsibility program, and developing special loan programs for innovative youth who have exceptional initiative and economic project plans.